CyberSecAI/CyberSecAI.github.io/docs/TopicModeling/BertTopic.md

 ## Code

+!!! example "Source Code"
     The starting point code is deliberately chosen as unrelated to CyberSecurity: https://github.com/splevine/harnessing-nlp-cx-demo Mar 2024 (where this repo gives an excellent overview of NLP and BERTopic and SetFit).

     The main changes I made were:

     1. Don't use wandb (Weights and Balances) service as it was not needed for the demo
     2. Use the 1400 CWE view [1400.csv](https://cwe.mitre.org/data/csv/1400.csv.zip) as the input Data
     3. Use SentenceTransformer("basel/ATTACK-BERT") as the embedding_model so that CyberSecurity embeddings are used.

-The code and visualizations is available here: https://colab.research.google.com/drive/168i3oHekL4Cva2s2w01KMq6mnffDgxIS?usp=sharing
+    The code and visualizations are available here: https://colab.research.google.com/drive/168i3oHekL4Cva2s2w01KMq6mnffDgxIS?usp=sharing
     No effort was made to optimize the topic modeling i.e. it was completely unsupervised.